 At the time i’d no idea that these paintings might be interpreted as predicting, or as harbingers of, the fires that were later to come that summer…

-Click below by October 1st to continue reading, by subscribing to my Arts and Poetry Manifest on Patreon:
+Click below before the 1st to continue reading, by subscribing to my Arts and Poetry Manifest on Patreon:

 For where you are right now, keep scrolling down until you can scroll no more.